 TORI SPARKS is: a road warrior

 Tori Sparks was born in Chicago.
-She wanted to be a lawyer when she was a kid, but eventually settled upon the more traditional career path of songwriter/musician.
-After graduating from college, Sparks lived and recorded in country music capital Nashville -- where she had the good luck to work with some of Music City’s most talented musicians -- though then and now she spent most of her time on the road all over the world.
+She wanted to be a lawyer when she was a kid, but eventually settled upon the more (….ahem…) “traditional” career path of songwriter/musician.
+After graduating from college, Sparks lived and recorded in country music capital Nashville — where she had the good luck to work with some of Music City’s most talented musicians — though then and now she spent most of her time on the road all over the world.
 Since the age of 18, she has played an average of 150-200 concerts each year in 24 countries, and has built an extremely close relationship with her fans through her constant touring.
 A force of nature onstage, Tori walks the line between soulful and hilarious, blending ironic stand-up style humor with her no-holds-barred, high energy live show.

 FROM NASHVILLE TO BARCELONA

 In 2011, Tori Sparks moved from Nashville to Barcelona, Spain, and in just a few years has become a household name in her adopted country.
-Rock magazine Popular1 included her name on the list of the five most important female voices in Spain by (January 2018).
-On September 14th, 2018, Tori and the band played a concert which was also a live recording session at legendary Barcelona venue Luz de Gas -- which included belly dancers, videos projections, guest artists, and other surprises.
-The recording was released as a live album, titled Wait No More, will be released on limited-edition vinyl on Record Store Day 2019 (April 13th).
+Rock magazine Popular1 included her name on the list of the five most important female voices in Spain (January 2018).
+On September 14th, 2018, Tori and the band presented a concert which was also a live recording session at legendary Barcelona venue Luz de Gas — which included belly dancers, video projections, guest artists, and other surprises.
+The recording was released as a live album, titled Wait No More, on limited-edition vinyl in honor of Record Store Day 2019 (April 13th).
 An extended version on double CD will be released on April 26th.
 This will be Tori’s seventh album: Her third since embracing the rock-blues-flamenco fusion that has become her signature sound, and her first recorded live onstage.
 Learn more about and listen to the album Wait No More here.

 AMERICAN ROOTS MUSIC MEETS FLAMENCO FUSION